Silkie Chicken Breed: Eggs, Variety, Size, Care, Images, & More

 4. Egg binding

-Like many other chicken breeds, Silkie hens can experience egg binding, which occurs when an egg becomes stuck in the reproductive tract and cannot be laid.
+Like many other chicken breeds, Silkie hens can experience egg binding, which occurs when an egg gets stuck in the reproductive tract and they cannot lay it.
 This is a serious condition that requires immediate veterinary attention.

 Signs of egg binding include lethargy, straining, abdominal distension, and a lack of egg production.
 Providing a well-balanced diet, ensuring sufficient calcium intake, and monitoring their reproductive health can help reduce the risk of egg binding.